Skip to content

 3. Creates TOOLS_PLAN.md with detailed specifications for each tool

-You'll have a conversation with Claude Code about what tools to add.
+You'll have a conversation with your assistant about what tools to add.
 For the calculus-helper, the six new tools are:

 • evaluate_limit -- limits at a point or infinity, one-sided or two-sided